AaltoSciComp/infoscreens/README.md

 university.
 Public information only (obviously).

 * Live preview: https://aaltoscicomp.github.io/infoscreens/
-* Deployed: https://users.aalto.fi/~darstr1/infoscreens/ (use this for
+* Deployed: (ask Richard or someone in SciComp for the link) (use this for actual screens to not cause excess Github traffic)
-  actual screens)

 Any `*.html` in `slides/` ends up in `www/` and published.
 Any `*.{png,jpg,jpeg,svg}` in `slides/` ends up in `www/` with a